apache/fury-site/docs/json/android.md

     ForyJson.builder().registerMixin(ThirdPartyInvoiceMixin.class).build();
 ```

-Compile every non-empty Mixin source with `fory-annotation-processor`.
-The processor emits exact
+Compile a non-empty Java-source Mixin for a Java target with `fory-annotation-processor`.
+The
-R8 rules and any pair-specific target operations that the built `ForyJson` instance can use.
-Registered codecs,
+processor emits exact R8 rules and any pair-specific target operations that the built `ForyJson`
-effective type codecs, and built-in mappings keep their normal codec-selection precedence.
-An empty Mixin
+instance can use.
+Registered codecs, effective type codecs, and built-in mappings keep their normal
-produces no generated output.
+codec-selection precedence.
+An empty Mixin produces no generated output.

 A Mixin may place `JsonValidator` on a public abstract zero-argument `void` method that exactly
 matches a public target method.
 The generated pair calls that target method directly.
 The target
 does not need `JsonType` solely for a Mixin validator.

 The target does not need `JsonType` merely because it has a Mixin. `JsonMixin` is itself the
 processor entry point for the pair.
-If a target also uses `JsonType`, the built `ForyJson` instance selects the
+If a target also uses `JsonType`, the built `ForyJson` instance
-pair-specific companion for a non-empty registered Mixin instead of combining the overlay with the
+selects the pair-specific generated Java operations for a non-empty registered Mixin instead of
-target's direct companion.
+combining the overlay with the target's directly generated operations.

 Only one source is enabled for an exact target in one built `ForyJson` instance.
 A later registration for that
 target replaces an earlier registration on the builder, and `build()` snapshots the selected